Main List of Projects

 This energy powers nearly every function in the human body: movement, thought, cellular repair, and growth.

-The more efficiently we support our mitochondria, the more we support our health.
+The more we understand and support our mitochondria, the more we support our health.

 "When mitochondria struggle, chronic disease follows.
 When we nourish them, healing begins."